Seminar Programme ICEF Secondary Education

 Professional Development Discussion

-Perfect for regular attendees to both refresh their knowledge and share their experiences with first timers, this special session provides practical tips and strategies for making the most out of any ICEF event, and ICEF Secondary Education in particular.
+This introductory session is a perfect fit both for first timers wishing to learn more about forming partnerships; and for regular event attendees, who can share their valuable experience in the field.
+It provides practical tips and strategies for making the most out of any ICEF event, and ICEF Secondary Education in particular.

 Topic areas include: